Ryanair: Jordan flights to start in March

 War and instability in neighboring countries such Syria and Iraq have hurt Jordan in the past.
 It has taken in more than 600,000 refugees from Syria.
 And in 2015 tourism slumped because of fears of ISIS attacks.

-No other European low-cost currently carrier flies to Jordan.
+No other European low-cost carrier currently flies to Jordan.
 Ryanair's British rival, EasyJet (ESYJY) stopped flying to Amman in 2014 after three years.

 Related: Ryanair offers pilots major cash to keep flying